zsajjan/programmer-training/general/lessons/loops/funny-joke/README.md

-To learn what an infinite loops is, click [here](https://nathansolomon1678.github.io/programmer-training/general/lessons/loops/funny-joke)!
+To learn what an infinite loops is, right click [here](https://nathansolomon1678.github.io/programmer-training/general/lessons/loops/funny-joke) and click `open link in new tab`.
+You will quickly learn what an infinite loop is, and how annoying they can be!